Karol204/diet_plan/README.md

 This project was carried out with a group of friends during the course.

-The site allows create account, where we can add recipes for favorite dishes, diet plans, as well as use those created by other users.
+The site is a place, where you can add recipes for favorite dishes, diet plans, as well as use those created by other users.